Abdullah-Ashehry/100-days-of-code/log.md

 **Thoughts**: I hate the lighthouse, It is an awesowme tool but having to wait and maybe failing the test is a crushing feeling.

+### Day 20: Oct 1, Friday.

+**Today's Progress**: Today I finally got the club's website to 100, but I lowered the accessability and SEO to 97 and 91 respctivly.

+**Thoughts**: I think I did all I can for this website and will be moving to my other projects until the content creators are finished.